 Although a charge off affects your credit score, in most cases you do not need to pay it off to qualify for a refinance on your primary residence.
 Additionally, because you typically do not make payments on charged off debt, it also does not affect your debt-to-income ratio and the mortgage amount you can qualify for.

 Another option to consider is to pay off the charge off over time without refinancing your current mortgage.
 This approach may enable you to resolve this credit issue without incurring the costs associated with refinancing your mortgage.

-The downside to this approach is you may need to negotiate a payoff plan with the charge off lender, who may not to agree to the plan.
-Additionally, because this approach takes longer to resolve the charge off, it takes more time to benefit your credit score and credit report.
+The downside to this strategy is that you may need to negotiate a payment plan with the charge off creditor, who may not be open to this approach, although it certainly does not hurt to ask.
+Additionally, because this approach takes longer to resolve the charge off, it takes more time to benefit your credit score.